Cincinnati Bell Achieves Budgeting, Forecasting, and Reporting at High Speeds

-Cincinnati Bell offers the fastest internet in town and needed a new financial management platform that could keep up.
+Cincinnati Bell needed a new financial management platform that could keep up with its need for speed.
 Tedious Excel processes led to repetitive manual tasks, consuming time and energy.
-With Limelight, Cincinnati has been able to automate its FP&A processes and spend more time on collaboration.
+With Limelight, Cincinnati Bell has been able to automate its FP&A processes and spend more time on collaboration.
 Now, Cincinnati Bell can use the hours previously spent on daily spreadsheet management on analysis and more intelligent endeavors.

 About Cincinnati Bell